 Use project management tools and processes to provide structure, accountability and continuity across the team while working in non-linear and innovation spaces.
 Recognise implementation risk and escalate up when required;

 Ensure actions are inclusive of all cultural groups and community diversity, actively encourage community participation and empowerment with a genuine commitment to social justice, health equity and equality; and

+Embed culturally grounded evaluation practices into all initiatives, with a strong focus on kaupapa Māori and Mātauranga Māori frameworks to assess impact, generate insights, and guide continuous learning and transformation.

 Knowledge & Skills: